-The mouse can be used for different purposes depending on the current mode.
-This is especially important when picking is selected.
-To shift between modes requires simultaneous pressing of the various modifier keys, shift, control, alt.
+The mouse can be used for different purposes.
 Figure 3 shows the various actions of the mouse buttons.

 Figure 3: Mouse action for map3d.
 Picking makes intensive use of the mouse, as does moving objects in the surface window.

 In surface windows: when the mouse is over a surface window, mouse buttons have the following actions: